ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_6.rst

 -------------------

 - The google.cloud collection is considered unmaintained and will be removed from Ansible 8 if no one starts maintaining it again before Ansible 8.
 See `the removal process for details on how this works <https://github.com/ansible-collections/overview/blob/main/removal_from_ansible.rst#cancelling-removal-of-an-unmaintained-collection>`__ (https://github.com/ansible-community/community-topics/issues/105).
 - The servicenow.servicenow collection has been deprecated by its maintainers (https://github.com/ServiceNowITOM/servicenow-ansible/pull/69) and will be removed from Ansible 7.
-It can still be installed manually, but it is suggested to swich to `servicenow.itsm <https://galaxy.ansible.com/servicenow/itsm>`__ instead (https://github.com/ansible-community/community-topics/issues/124).
+It can still be installed manually, but it is suggested to switch to `servicenow.itsm <https://galaxy.ansible.com/servicenow/itsm>`__ instead (https://github.com/ansible-community/community-topics/issues/124).

 Porting Guide for v6.2.0
 ========================